-- The output of both the hardware random number generator and the pseudo-random number generator are checked when ever random data is requested by the module.
+- The output of both the hardware Random Number Generator and the Pseudo Random Number Generator are checked whenever random data is requested by the module.
 Subsequent random numbers are compared against the last generated value to verify that these values are not the same. - The module also performs a bypass test before entering an encrypted channel mode.
-When switching from a plain to an encrypted channel mode the module issues an encrypted challenge to its peer using the Data Encryption Key (DEK).
+When switching from a plain to an encrypted channel mode, the module issues an encrypted challenge to its peer using the Data Encryption Key (DEK).
 The challenge is then decrypted by the peer using its DEK, and if verified, an encrypted response is returned to the module (using the DEK).
 The response is decrypted by the module (using the DEK) and verified.
-If successful the channel is established as being in an encrypted state with matching DEKs in each module. - In the case of a firmware upgrade, this is digitally signed by a CA using DSA allowing the module to verify the image so preventing unauthorized firmware upgrades.
-The firmware upgrade is currently a factory only service.
+If successful the channel is established as being in an encrypted state with matching DEKs in each module.

+In the case of a firmware upgrade, this is digitally signed by a CA using DSA allowing the module to verify the image so preventing unauthorized firmware upgrades.
 After loading firmware onto this module it may no longer be a FIPS 140-2 validated module unless the firmware has been FIPS 140-2 validated.
 This feature is used as an upgrade path for future FIPS 140-2 approved modules.